 Strategic versus tactical enterprise service management

-The previous section speaks to both tactical and strategic ESM and you need to understand how they differ.
+The previous section speaks to both tactical and strategic enterprise service management, and you need to understand how they differ.

 “Strategic” enterprise service management, on the other hand, is the business-driven sharing of ITSM capabilities across the organization.
 Here, it’s more than a quick fix for a specific business function need.
 Instead, the aim is to improve as much of the organization’s operational capabilities as possible and, as outlined later, strategic enterprise service management can fulfill an organization’s need for digital transformation in digital workflow enablement terms.
 For example, related improvements might start with facilities, then progress to HR, the customer service/support team, finance, etc.

-Given that there’s no industry definition for ESM, it’s unsurprising that the use of tactical and strategies as differentiators of approach aren’t an industry standard either.
-It’s important to understand the differences though when looking at ESM statistics or when considering the possible benefits.
+Given that there’s no industry definition for enterprise service management, it’s unsurprising that the use of tactical and strategies as differentiators of approach aren’t an industry standard either.
+It’s important to understand the differences though when looking at enterprise service management statistics or when considering the possible benefits.
 In terms of the latter, it’s simply logical that the more your organization is improved, the greater the benefits it can reap.

 The key factors that have driven ESM adoption